Songtech-0912/natron-ui-ux-design/concept 3.0/README.md

 ## Future

-* I will continue to ask for the coummunity's opinions and commentary
+* I will continue to ask for the community's opinions and commentary

 * I might implement different themes in the future